 The City The guide was updated:San Francisco is a peninsula washed by the Pacific Ocean.
 It is said to be the crossroads to everywhere, with 16 million visitors every year.

-San Francisco’s strength lies in its neighborhoods, which give the city its utter uniqueness.
+San Francisco’s charm lies in its neighborhoods, which give the city its utter uniqueness.
 Union Square is in the heart of the city and the hub of the shopping district.
 North Beach is known for its Italian heritage, bakeries and restaurants.
-The Marina District has some of the most elegant homes in San Francisco and the waterfront is where shopping and dining are at their best.
+The Marina District has some of the most elegant homes in San Francisco, and the waterfront is where shopping and dining are at their best.

 The Castro District has the highest concentration of gay/lesbian population of any city in America.
 Steep streets and brightly painted Victorian houses, imaginative boutiques and bars, and the largest Gay Pride Parade are found in this area.
-Yerba Buena Gardens, is the cultural heart of the city, where community, entertainment, arts and pop culture come together.
-San Francisco’s climate is influenced by the cool currents of the Pacific Ocean, days are generally cool year-round, and summer days are often foggy in the afternoon.
-Average summer temperatures range from 15 to 24 degrees Celsius and winter from 10 to 15 degrees Celsius.
+Yerba Buena Gardens is the cultural heart of the city, where community, entertainment, arts and pop culture come together.
+San Francisco’s climate is influenced by the cool currents of the Pacific Ocean.
+Days are generally cool year-round, and summer days are often foggy in the afternoon.
+Average summer temperatures range from 59-79ºF (15-24ºC) and winter from 50-59ºF (10-15ºC).